raft-tech/raft-tech.github.io/services-cloud-native.md

 experiences:
   experience1:
     head: Microservices
-    text: Smaller microservices working together to fulfil business requirements provide the software agility needed in enterprise software.
+    text: Smaller microservices working together to fulfill business requirements provide the software agility needed in enterprise software.
 Our team builds RESTFul microservices that are containerized and platform/cloud agnostic.
 Each microservice exposes its health metrics that are fetched by prometheus.
   experience2:
     head: Kubernetes
     text: Using a mix of open source tools and best practices, our engineering team builds Kubernetes clusters that are quick to setup and yet secure.
 The clusters built and maintained are production ready and include necessary tools like EFK, Prometheus, Grafana, Istio, and Admission Control.
   experience3:
-    head: Air gapped environments
+    head: Air Gapped Environments
     text: Our team knows the process and benefits of building low and deploying high.
 The containers built by our team are self-contained, include all external dependencies, and can be built on air-gapped environments.
 Additionally, our team understands the intricacies between classified offering of cloud vendors (C2S, Azure Classified Cloud).
   experience4:
     head: Kafka
     text: Event driven architectures are made possible by using Kafka to pub/sub events between microservices.
 Our team also uses Kafka to prepare stream processing pipelines and KSQL to gather real time insights from the data.
   experience5:
     head: Infrastructure as Code (IaC)
-    text: Our team lives by the moto If it isnt in code, it doesnt exist.
+    text: Our team lives by the moto if it isn't in code, it doesnt exist.
 Using IaC allows our engineers to build K8s clusters in shorter time and ensure that the clusters are security configured from Day 1.
   experience6:
     head: Serverless
     text: From writing one-off functions in the cloud to running complex microservices on serverless platforms, our team ensures costs, application state, and security are all managed with a fair balance.